AugurProject/augur-walkthrough/trading.md

 Click the Review button.

 *Verify:*
-- [ ] Outcome is labeled correctly as "Yes".
-- [ ] Wuantity is accurate to what you entered.
+- [ ] Quantity is accurate to what you entered.
 - [ ] Limit price is accurate to what you entered.
 - [ ] For this trade, the Fee should be 0 because we won't be closing shares here.
 - [ ] Est. cost is still accurately calculated. (quantity * price)
 - [ ] Confirm that Profit & Loss calculations are correct.
 - [ ] Hit the "Back" button.
 Verify the original values you entered are still there.
 (Then hit "Review" again.)
+- [ ] Click "Review" again and then submit the transaction.
+Verify the transaction submits successfully.

 Note: an example of Profit Loss calculations would be doing a trade for 1 share at .9 ETH.
 In that case: Max Gain is .1 ETH (11.11%); Max Loss is 0.9 ETH (100%).

-After the transaction is complete and successful...
+After the transaction is complete and successful:

 *Verify:*
 - [ ] Your ETH balance has decreased by the amount of ETH the order cost.
+This should show both in the core stats bar and on the Account page.
 - [ ] The "Yes" outcome has updated to show a Bid Qty and Best Bid value that match your order details.
 - [ ] The Order Book Chart should now show 1 order on the BID side (bottom) of the book.
 Confirm details.
 - [ ] You should see an open order row under the "Positions" section.